infomongo/infomongo.github.io/_posts/2017-07-31-proposal-for-a-saner-calendar.md

 ### Holidays

 Since each 28 day month begins on a Sunday and ends on a Saturday, the Holidays always fall on the same day of the week.
-So where do they fall?
+But which days?

 **New Years Day** – Sunday, Arp 1st (1/1)

 **Martin Luther King Jr Day** – Monday, Arp 16 (1/16)

 **Valentine’s Day** – Saturday, Baw 14th (2/14)
 If you wanted this to fall on the same day as the current calendar, it would be Tuesday Baw 17, since Arp is 3 days shorter than January.
-But if we keep it on the 14th it’s part of a 3 day weekend becuase of…
+But if we keep it on the 14th it’s part of a 3 day weekend because of…

 **President’s Day** – Monday Baw 16th (2/16)